Thank you for considering Lakeland Highlands Babe Ruth Baseball (LHBRB) for your next Baseball Season!

 -Rain-out Games: are not made up.
 If it becomes that we have excessive games lost to weather conditions, we will revisit this!
 All Rain out games will be communicated around 4:30PM on Gameday via Email/Facebook/Text message/SSU app.

 -Communication: is Important!
 We will communicate throughout the season with you through the SSU app, Email, Text Messages and Facebook.
-Make sure you have Text Messages enabled in your SSU account!

 -Board Meetings: 1st Wednesday of each month, 630PM in the Boardroom!
 All are welcome!